PloneGov-IT/monet.calendar.star/README.rst

 * hide totally the "time" data (managed as simple text)
 * give a closed (but configurable) set of type of events
-* the days of weeks where really the event take place
+* the days of weeks where the event take place
 * be able to manage special days where the event *don't* take place
 * a lot of additional text information
 * an advanced search feature